jhallen/joes-sandbox/pcb/dash/readme.md

     NET2PADS     (it prompts for the name of the .NET file)

 ### How do you create new parts?

-### How do you select sheet size?

-There is a command:

-    size a     Select A size sheet

-The default size is b.

-An annoying limitation is that you can not reduce the size of a non-empty drawing.

 ### How do busses work?